oppia/oppia-web-developer-docs/Adding-new-translations-for-i18n.md

 ```

 In this example, the # symbol will be replaced by the value of the `notification_number` variable.
 For a more elaborate tutorial, please refer to the [angular-translate guide for pluralization](http://angular-translate.github.io/docs/#/guide/14_pluralization).

+## Adding a new language to Oppia manually

+Manually adding a language to the Oppia codebase can be done in three simple steps:

+1. Copy [assets/i18n/en.json file](https://github.com/oppia/oppia/blob/develop/assets/i18n/en.json) into a new file called `xx.json`, where xx is the language code for the new language.
+You can find this code [here](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
+Save the resulting file in the same `i18n/` directory.
+2. Replace all occurrences of English with the translated phrase in the target language.
+It's OK if you omit some translations, but please ensure to remove all occurrences of English translations from the file as when a translation key is missing, the English variant will be used as a fall-back.
+Please refer to the notes below on how to handle variables and pluralization during translation.
+Please also see [qqq.json](https://github.com/oppia/oppia/blob/develop/assets/i18n/qqq.json) for important contextual information about what is being translated, and feel free to ask questions on oppia-dev@ or gitter chat if anything is unclear!
+3. In [feconf.py](https://github.com/oppia/oppia/blob/develop/feconf.py), add a new entry to the variable  `SUPPORTED_SITE_LANGUAGES` representing the language code and the language name.

+After this, you should be able to see the new language listen in the Oppia splash page and translate the site  using the language dropdown in the footer.